Find your Dream Job

 8. Network aggressively

 One of the best ways you can publicize your budding freelance business is to get out there and introduce yourself to potential partners.
-Have some business cards made and make sure to take them to any event you go to that’s even remotely business-related.
+Have some business cards made and take them to any event you go to that’s even remotely business-related.
 Don’t be ashamed of introducing yourself and making sure people know who you are and what you’re about at all times.

 9. Know your stuff